 While most Arlington hotels remain open, several have temporarily suspended operations until early June, as some are being used to assist medical personnel during the pandemic.
 Please contact your hotel directly if you do have upcoming reservations.
 Arlington hotel companies are committed to following the American Hotel and Lodging Association's Safe Stay guidelines for increased cleaning and sanitation protocols.

 Metro service is open on a reduced schedule for essential travel only to allow for frequent cleaning/disinfecting of trains, and all customers are asked to wear face coverings while riding Metro. and four Arlington Metro stations (East Falls Church, Virginia Square, Clarendon and Arlington Cemetery) are closed.
 Metro also plans closures throughout the summer for ongoing maintenance work, which will impact the East Falls Church station in Arlington until the fall.

-The websites below can provide up-to-the-minute information on the disease, details on symptoms, local travel advisories, and more:
+The COVID-19 situation is constantly evolving; the websites below can provide up-to-the-minute information on the disease, details on symptoms, local travel advisories, and more: